The exact cause of penile cancer is not known but there are several risk factors.

 - circumcision in adulthood seems to make no difference to a man’s risk of penile cancer.

 Remember that not being circumcised is only one risk factor for this type of cancer.
-Other risk factors such as smoking and HPV infection are more important.
+HPV infection is more important.

 Psoriasis (pronounced sore-eye-ah-sis) is a chronic skin condition.
 You can't catch it from another person.
 It is sometimes treated with a combination of a drug called psoralen and light therapy (phototherapy).
 This treatment is called PUVA and can also be a cancer treatment.
 Men who have had PUVA appear to have an increased risk of penile cancer.